Age of Conan: Rise of the Godslayer: Alternative Advancement System

 Alternate Advancement (AA) is a system developed and introduced with the Rise of the Godslayer that characters to progress beyond the level cap.
 The system is available for use beginning at level 20, but is mainly designed for use at level 80 (everything you do level 20 and beyond counts, but you make no significant gains until level 80).
 There are 3 types of AA: Mastery, Expertise, and Prowess.
 Mastery experience is gained by doing PVE, Prowess through PVP, and Expertise can be used for either and is gained from pots for doing special tasks.

 Critical reception

 The expansion was positively received by most critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics the game has received an average score of 83 based on 14 reviews, which indicates "generally favorable reviews".
 IGN gave it 7.9/10.
-GameSpot rated it 8.5/10 saying "Despite a touch of monotony, Age of Conan's atmospheric first expansion is an absolute delight".
+GameSpot rated it 8.5/10 saying "Despite a touch of monotony, Age of Conans atmospheric first expansion is an absolute delight".
 Eurogamer gave it 8/10 and especially praised its environment details in their second review of the expansion.
 The first one was withdrawn since Eurogamer gave the expansion a bad review which led to criticism of the website by various people and video game critics.
 Eurogamer accepted it that they didn't give the original reviewer enough time and the original review was withdrawn.